-2. A student who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education, or has alternative accredited study, may be deemed by the Council of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution, or up to a maximum of 180 credits for part-time evening students,
+2. A student who, before matriculating in a Faculty, has completed a period of study in another University or Institution of Higher or Further Education may be deemed by the Council of that Faculty to have gained up to 120 credits for courses passed in each year of study in that institution.